-Beni Ourain Rugs and the Women Who Make Them
+Beni Ourain Rugs and their Women Weavers

 It is common knowledge that the women in the Berber tribes of the Atlas mountains are the rug weavers.
 Their traditions of rug weaving have been passed down from mother to daughter for generations.
-Perhaps not as common knowledge is how these women create these unique, one-of-a-kind rugs.
-We went to a Berber village in the Atlas mountains to check out some Beni Ourain rugs and had the chance of seeing a group of women relatives working together on one of the rugs.
+Perhaps not as common knowledge is exactly how these women create unique, one-of-a-kind rugs.
+We went to a Berber village in the Atlas mountains to check out some Beni Ourain rugs and got to see a group of women relatives working together on one of the large looms.

-The process of rug weaving starts with shearing sheep wool, traditionally from the sheep herding amongst the nomadic tribes, many of which still exist today.
+The rug weaving starts with shearing sheep wool, traditionally from the sheep herded amongst the nomadic tribes, many of which still exist today.
 Berber rugs are woven from natural wool, considered to be the highest quality in all of Morocco.
-The wool is cleaned and scoured before being hand spun into yarn.
+The fleece is cleaned and scoured before being hand spun into yarn.
 Over the next few weeks, weavers knot individual pieces of yarn into the warp, or the vertical threads that are the rug's foundation, to create the thick pile that is so popular of Beni Ourain rugs.
 In the video below you can hear the women beating down the knots so that they are tight and even.
 As the knotting process can take months, and the wool can become dirty, the finished piece is washed two or three more times and dried outside in the sun until it is soft.

-If you do not see what you are looking for, please get in touch with us at email@example.com to let us know.
-Beni Ourain rugs are not made to order, but we would love to try and find something that suits you!
+If you do not see what you are looking for, please email us at firstname.lastname@example.org to let us know.
+We would love to find something that suits you!